THE TRANSATLANTIC MAGAZINE

 The book has just been re-released, but was actually first published over 10 years ago – has your perception of your memories and stories changed in those intervening years?
 Have you made any changes to this latest edition?

 My perceptions of the war and my own politics have not changed.
 The nation called, we went and served honorably and in many cases valorously, the old saying, "uncommon valor was a common virtue," applies.
 I never met anyone in Recon that ran from a fight, I knew a lot of them that gave their all.
 My service tempered me and shaped who I am.
 I am basically conservative, more of a Libertarian than either one of the two aisle positions, whom I think unilaterally abuse their position.
 You find a lot of fans of Kissinger, Johnson, Nixon, or that crowd of liars from Dupont that assured us that agent orange was a benign protein based herbicide.
-We are not politically correct, which is the mistaken concept that one can pick up feces by the clean end.
+We are not politically correct.
 I am still involved occasionally with Special Forces and the military, and I am impressed and proud of today's veterans.
-I still shake my head when I see little sh*tes like the pinch faced little "spokesman" for the Florida shooting, and the antifa morons.
-Both of whom would benefit a tour in the Marines so they can see what others sacrifice so they have the right to act like imbeciles.
 The memories never fade, sometimes the dates, times and names blur, but get four of us together with alcohol, and it flows.

 What do you make of the changing public opinion on the Vietnam War and veterans in recent times?

 Public opinion only perceives to change.
-We still treat our veterans as cast offs as soon as our body public is out of danger.
+We still treat our veterans as cast offs as soon as our lives are out of danger.
 Someone explain to me why veterans are homeless, and unemployed, and dependent on a crony-filled, shiftless bureaucracy for their well being, while the progressives continue to give a free ride to the welfare state and illegal aliens.
-Public opinion still considers Viet Vets as slightly deranged.
-Discussing anything other than a good spanking with a liberal is a waste of breath.
-What has changed is that veterans finally have realized they have voting power and voice and are using it.
+Public opinion still considers Viet Vets to be slightly deranged.

 What do you hope readers will take away from the experience of reading We Few?